ChrisRDaniels/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM stands for the Document Object Model.
+It is a representation of the page as an object allowing alterations to the content and structure for developers.

 2. What is an event?
+An event is a way that Javascript interacts with HTML when a user or browser manipulates a page.

 3. What is an event listener?

+An event listener is a method that Javascript to monitor and perform specific options when an event happens such as a mouse click, page load, window resize, etc.

 4. Why would we convert a NodeList into an Array?

+The main reason I can think of for the conversion would be in order to use all of the different array methods that don't work on a nodelist since it is "Array-like".
+Such as .map(), .filter(), etc.

 5. What is a component?

+A component is a modular piece of data code that can be created in order to keep your code DRY and organized.
+While also keeping it easy to read for yourself and other developers.

 ### Git Set up